edithau/movie_queue_services/README.md

 # Movie Queues Services
-A JSON service for a Netflix-like DVD rental company to manage users’ movie queues.
+A JSON service for a Netflix-like DVD rental company to manage users’ movie delivery queues.

 API Features include:
 - retrieve a list of movies in rank order of next delivery